dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-The format string of the decoded barcode.
+A string representing the format of the barcode.

 ### getAngle

-Get the angle of the decoded barcode.
+Returns the orientation angle of the decoded barcode should it be rotated in any way.

 <div class="sample-code-prefix"></div>
 >- Objective-C